E1leenn/finalchallenge/README.md

 ![](images/RaspberryPi_boot.png)

-You may change you password with the following command: ```sudo passwd```
+You may change your password with the following command: ```sudo passwd```

 ### 1. Update Raspberry pi
-Onced logged in, update the Raspberry Pi.
+Once logged in, update the Raspberry Pi.
 ```
 sudo apt update
 sudo apt upgrade